mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build.rst

         A dedicated prefix is created in the build directory.
 This is the default value if **--repo-url** is not used.

+--install-deps
+  If a prefix is configured to be used for build, the mmpack packages listed as build dependencies will be installed within.

 --version
   Display **mmpack-build** version